awsdocs/iam-user-guide/doc_source/id_roles_create_for-user.md

 ```

 **Important**
 If your `Principal` element contains an ARN that points to a specific IAM role or user, then that ARN is transformed to a unique principal ID when the policy is saved\.
-This helps mitigate the risk of someone escalating their privileges by removing and recreating the role or user\.
+This helps mitigate the risk of someone escalating their permissions by removing and recreating the role or user\.
 You don't normally see this ID in the console, because there is also a reverse transformation back to the ARN when the trust policy is displayed\.
 However, if you delete the role or user, then the relationship is broken\.
 The policy no longer applies, even if you recreate the user or role because it does not match the principal ID stored in the trust policy\.
 When this happens, the principal ID shows up in the console because AWS can no longer map it back to an ARN\.
 The result is that if you delete and recreate a user or role referenced in a trust policy's `Principal` element, you must edit the role to replace the ARN\.
 The user or role is transformed into the new principal ID when you save the policy\.

 The managed policy referenced in the second command is assumed to already exists in IAM\.
 This policy allows the user who assumes the role to perform only the `ListBucket` action on an S3 bucket named `example_bucket`\.
 The policy looks like this: